rem7717/Scenography-Love2D/README.md

 # Scenography-Love2D
-Scenography is a library (A Lua Module) that allow to use Scene with the LÖVE framework, with other UI utilities (still in development).
+Scenography is a library (A Lua Module) that allows using Scene with the LÖVE framework, with other UI utilities (still in development).

 ---
 ## How to use it?